Saurabhvsharma/ypg2yui3/README.md

 ### The minimum to pull YUI3 into the webpage

-This is a short work on using YUI3 library in the _browser_. _YUI_ needs to be available to the webpage.
-Fortunately this is easy.
+_YUI_ needs to be available to the webpage to be useful.
+Fortunately this is [easy][].
 You use a _script_ tag to include it from Yahoo's CDN.
 Let us build a simple webpage using YUI3 to change the pages' _title_ to "Hello World" and the first _h1_ to "Yippee!
 It worked.".

+[easy]: http://yuilibrary.com/yui/quick-start/ "YUI Quick Start at yuilibrary.com"

 Build the first part of your HTML document as you normally would.